-In the most recent article I read about teams, they discussed team's role in keeping up with our fast-changing world and helping to keep companies competitive.
+In the Forbes article, 4 Things You Need to Know About Working With Teams, they discussed team's role in keeping up with our fast-changing world and helping to keep companies competitive.

-"Companies — and the people who run them — must adapt to change by finding new ways of working for which there are no blueprints.
+"Companies -- and the people who run them -- must adapt to change by finding new ways of working for which there are no blueprints.
 And they must do so together.
-Nothing gets accomplished as effectively or as efficiently as it does through a team."
+Nothing gets accomplished as effectively or as efficiently as it goes through a team."

-In the spirit of strong teams.
-Here are four things to keep in mind when putting together teams, when evaluating your team's performance, and as a teammate.
+In the spirit of strong teams, here are the four things discussed in the Forbes article to keep in mind when putting together teams, when evaluating your team's performance, and as a teammate.

 I recently listened to a podcast that talked about this same concept.
-The guest said that he can tell how good a team is by sitting in on a meeting.
-During the meeting there should be pushback and disagreements, but when they leave the meeting it should seem like nothing happened.
-That is because the decisions is more important than you and when you respect everyone on your team you don't mind when the decisions doesn’t align with your original opinion.
+The guest said that he could tell how good a team is by sitting in on a meeting.
+During the meeting, there should be pushback and disagreements, but when they leave the meeting, it should seem like nothing happened.
+That is because the decisions are more important than you and when you respect everyone on your team, you don't mind when the choices don't align with your original opinion.

-Teams are one of the most important things (professionally and personally) and they definitely come with challenges.
-Remember these 4 keys to keep your crew winning!
+Teams are one of the most important things (professionally and personally), and they come with challenges.
+Remember these four keys to keep your crew winning!

 Interested in who is on our stellar team?